usaid-cs/yesterday-i-learned/random.md

 1. [Tate's Cairn](https://en.wikipedia.org/wiki/Tate's_Cairn) has a completely unrelated name, 大老山.
 1. "You must use this precious silver" refers to silverware given by the church dude.
 1. 九龍仔, 九龍塘, 九龍灣, and 九龍城 are all in Kowloon, but 九龍坑 is not.
-1. The first batch of volunteers from the Royal Hong Kong Regiment consisted of 99 European men.
 1. Duolingo determines your timezone using your device's local time.
 And you can be in two timezones at the same time.
 1. Steve Jobs has a daughter called Eve.
 1. The [Isle of Man](https://en.m.wikipedia.org/wiki/List_of_Snaefell_Mountain_Course_fatalities) racecourse is the most fatal racecourse *in the wurld*, with multiple deaths every year except 2012.